 - Expensive and lengthy project.
-One negative to painting your garage floor is the cost of the materials involved and the time it takes to complete this somewhat lengthy project.
+One negative to painting your garage floor, as House Tipster said, is the cost of the materials involved and the time it takes to complete this somewhat lengthy project.
 For the average two-car garage, it will cost between $300-$400 for the garage paint and painting materials.
 In addition to this cost, the process for painting a garage floor typically takes three days.
 The first day will be spent emptying your garage and putting all of its contents in a separate storage area.
 Make sure this area is secure so your items are protected from the elements and theft.

 - Can be slippery when wet.
 Another con of painting your garage floor is it can become slippery when wet.
 Remember to always deal with oil spills from cars immediately so you don’t risk injury when walking around in your garage.

 Painting your garage floor can yield many great benefits when done properly.
 It can help keep your garage cleaner, protect you from harmful mold and mildew, and make your garage bright and welcoming.
 However, the process will take you the majority of a three-day weekend.
 So, if you are ready to tackle a serious DIY project, painting your garage floor is a great option.
 As a final note, you could always pay someone $1,000-$3,000 to paint your garage floor for you, but where is the DIY spirit in that?

 In the meantime, check out our guide on how to select the best garage floor tiles.

 - Why a pressure washer should be your next home maintenance purchase